A lot or a little?

 Is it any good?

 The American tale is a bit more ambitious and not without its drawbacks.
-Some of the animation and design owe as much to Van Gogh as to Disney's own Fantasia.
+Some of the animation and design in The Adventures of Ichabod and Mr. Toad owe as much to Van Gogh as to Disney's own Fantasia.
 With his long limbs and oversize ears and nose, Ichabod Crane is certainly a memorable creation; Katrina and Brom Bones seem dull by comparison.
 The climactic sequence of Ichabod and the pumpkin-headed horseman is truly gripping, making it too intense for younger or more sensitive children.
 The Bing Crosby songs that pad it out are by far the weakest part of this otherwise first-rate tale.

-Families can talk about the dated stereotypes of the "coquettish" woman and strutting men who compete to "win" her.
+Families can talk about the dated stereotypes of the "coquettish" woman and strutting men who compete to "win" her in The Adventures of Ichabod and Mr. Toad.

 Families also may wish to read and discuss the book The Wind in the Willows, from which Mr. Toad's story is drawn, and Washington Irving's classic tale The Legend of Sleepy Hollow.
 How do the stories change between the book and the screen?